DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 4
 ### Summary
 In this step we will create a global object called `user` that will have some default properties.
-We will also create three endpoints, one for reading the exisiting object `user`, one for modifying existing properties on the object `user`, and one for creating new properties on the object `user`.
+This will be the object we will modify and read through endpoints we'll create in the following steps.

 ### Instructions
 Let's start by creating an object under `app` called `user`.
 Let's give it some properties: `username`, `password`, and `email`.
 The values can be whatever strings you like.

+### Solution
 <details>
 <summary> index.js </summary>